|

 movies.
 Maybe he was dating ML.

-in announcing her "engagement" to bandleader George Auld (who happens to be
+announcing her "engagement" to bandleader George Auld (who happens to

 really loves jealous.
 Hep Broadwayites know the one she loves is a singer'.